Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Introduction

 Here the duality between $D(X)$ and $D^*(X)$ is realized by the Poincaré duality between the ordinary cohomology $H$ and compact support cohomology $H_{c}$ of the \emph{toric orbifold} $M_X^{fin}/G_\C$ (see Section \ref{toric}).

-The first aim of this paper is to provide an analogue of this result for discrete DM modules; this is done by considering {equivariant K-theory}.
+An analogue of this result can be provided for discrete DM modules; this is done by considering {equivariant K-theory}.
 However, this is intrinsically a compact support cohomology theory, thus lacking of a natural non-compact-support counterpart.
 Instead of looking for a different definition of equivariant K-theory non involving compact support, our approach will be based on compactifying the manifold $M_X^{fin}$.
 In fact we intersect it with the equivariant unit sphere and then remove open tubular neighborhoods of every resulting hypersurface, thus obtaining a compact \emph{manifold with corners} $S_X^{fin}$.
 Then we have: \begin{itemize} \item[c)] $ K_G^*(M_X^{fin})\cong DM(X);$ \item[d)] $K_G^*(S_X^{fin})\cong DM^*(X).$ \end{itemize}

 Facts a), b) and c) are consequences of statements proved by De Concini, Procesi and Vergne for DPV modules, that we will recall in Theorems \ref{teor-F}, \ref{teor-G}, \ref{teor-G^*}.
 In particular the proof of a), given in \cite{DPV2}, is based on \emph{index theory of transversally elliptic operators}, and answers to a question that Atiyah raised about four decades ago (\cite{ell}).
 The proof of c), given in \cite{DPV3}, required the development of a further tool, the \emph{infinitesimal index}.
-In this paper we prove Theorem \ref{teor-F^*} for dual DPV modules, that implies fact d).

-The second aim of this paper is to provide an analogue of statement c) for the local DM modules: this is Theorem \ref{teor-local}.
-Here $M_X^{fin}$ is replaced by an open submanifold $M_X^{\Omega}\subset M_X^{fin}$ which has a nice combinatorial description; the algebraic property that the $R(G)-$modules $DM_\Omega(X)$ generate $DM(X)$ is reflected in the geometrical fact that the pushforward $K_G(M_X^{\Omega})\to K_G(M_X^{fin})$ realizes generators of $K_G(M_X^{fin})$.
-We actually prove a more general statement (Theorem \ref{teor-nice}), by using Atiyah's index.

-As we stated in Conjecture \ref{conjecture}, we believe that the same path may be followed for the differentiable counterpart, by using the infinitesimal index; this will provide geometric realizations for the local modules $D_\Omega(X)$.